-They are perfect when paired with beef or chicken.
-My daughter likes to eat just the potatoes for dinner (she’s 1), so if you have a smaller appetite, you could easily have this paired with a salad or steamed broccoli and call yourself fed.
+They are perfect when paired with sliders or buffalo chicken.
+My daughter likes to eat just the potatoes for dinner (she’s 1), so if you have a smaller appetite, you could easily have this paired with a salad or topped with chili and call yourself fed.

 - 4 russet potatoes

 - 1 tsp salt

 - 1 tsp chilli powder

 - Preheat your oven to 425 degrees.
 Line a baking sheet with foil and set aside.

 - Wash and pat dry your potatoes.
 Cut 1/2 inch wide slits into the tops of your potatoes - about 3/4 of the way down.
 Be careful to not cut them all the way through.
 If you do, that's okay.
 They just wont be as pretty.
 Arrange the potatoes on your baking sheet.